-- Invite speakers to talk about community involvement in preventing and/or responding to sexual violence. - Create and distribute posters, brochures, and/or palm cards with facts and information about sexual violence to individuals and/or businesses at sporting events, concerts and community festivals. - Create public service announcements (PSAs). - Distribute campaign messages via email, Facebook and Twitter. - Stage a theater performance or arts event.
+Step 4: Devise strategies Strategies will help you bring your objectives to life.
+Examples include: • Write a "Letter to the Editor" for your local newspaper or organize a letter-writing campaign with supporters and volunteers. • Invite speakers to talk about community involvement in preventing and/or responding to sexual violence. • Create and distribute posters, brochures, and/or cards with information about sexual violence to individuals and/or businesses at sporting events, concerts and events. • Create public service announcements (PSAs).

+• Distribute campaign messages via social media.

+• Host a theater performance or arts event.